A year ago...

 “Are you sure?”
 I ask, still looking in his eyes.

 “Yeah–100 percent sure I’ll marry you.”
 He states, as his hands go down on my waist and pulls me towards him.

 “You’re mine,” he says, as he gently places his lips on mine.

 “I know,” I mumble back.

 He slowly places pulls me closer to him, leaving no place between us, and kisses me slowly.

 I hope the world doesn’t do anything to take him away from me.

 I hope we find a way to leave here and move to a cleaner, more sustainable place.
 A place where he can get medicated and treated.

 I love him and I can’t lose him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, –𝓘Write a Review